Learn about actual and potential costs

 Where can I purchase ?

 There are about 200 suppliers that operate in the TMS market.
-Transportation management systems have a high level of market share concentration, which negatively affects buyer power by reducing competition between the largest and smallest vendors.
+The TMS market has a high level of market share concentration, which negatively affects buyer power by reducing competition between the largest and smallest vendors.
 The top four suppliers, Oracle Corp, SAP SE, Microsoft Corporation and JDA Software Group,...
 Subscribe to learn more.

 Questions to ask potential suppliers